ryanmcdermott/clean-code-javascript/README.md

 ## **Formatting**
+Formatting is subjective.
+Like many rules herein, there is no hard and fast rule that you must follow.
+The main point is DO NOT ARGUE over formatting.
+There are [tons of tools](http://standardjs.com/rules.html) to automate this.
+Use one!
+For things that don't fall under the purview of automatic formatting (indentation, tabs vs. spaces, double vs. single quotes, etc.) look here for some guidance.

 ### Use consistent capitalization
 JavaScript is untyped, so capitalization tells you a lot about your variables, functions, etc. These rules are subjective, so your team can choose whatever